bajicdusko/bajicdusko.github.io/_posts/2021-01-05-registering-generic-types-in-dotnet-core.md

 date: "2021-01-05 13:00"
 categories: [tips, dotnet]
 tags: [dotnet, core, dependency injection, generic, interface]
-description: "We will show how to register all types implementing generic interface, to resolve as generic interface in dotnet core"
+description: "Injecting types as their generic interfaces has many advantages.
+Here is how to register those types in dotnet core."
 ---

 Let's say that we have an interface in your app as `IRepository<T>` which has dozens of implementations.